Faith-vaati/alx-system_engineering-devops/0x19-postmortem/README.md

 Web Application Outage Postmortem
 Issue Summary:

-Duration: June 12, 2024, 09:00 AM - 11:30 AM (EAT)
+Duration: August 16, 2024, 09:00 AM - 11:30 AM (EAT)
 Impact: Intermittent downtime experienced in the web application service, affecting approximately 20% of users.
 Root Cause: Overloaded database server due to connection pool exhaustion.

 What Really Happened?

 Our database server, let's call it "Dave," was working diligently.
-But on June 12th, Dave was swamped.
+But on August 16th, Dave was swamped.
 User traffic spiked, and the connection pool (the number of simultaneous connections the database can handle) maxed out.
 With nowhere to go, new requests had to wait their turn, leading to intermittent downtime for about 20% of our users.

 The Technical Bit: Simplified